MarcoGorelli/polars-plugins-tutorial/docs/abs.md

 ## `abs_numeric`

 The code above unfortunately only supports `Int64` columns.
-Let's try to generalise it a bit, so that it can accept any numeric column.
+Let's try to generalise it a bit, so that it can accept any signed numeric column.

 First, add the following definition to `minimal_plugin/__init__.py`: